-When involved in a divorce, choose Gold Coast Appraisal Group LLC to provide an accurate value of residence to be divided.
+If you are involved in a divorce, choose Gold Coast Appraisal Group LLC to provide a true value of the shared real estate asset.

-Finalizing a divorce involves many decisions, including "Who gets the house".
-There are generally two choices when it comes to the shared residence - it can be put up for sale and the proceeds split, or one party can "buy out" the other.
-In either case, one or both parties would find it in their best interest to commission an appraisal of the residence.
+We realize that divorce can be very difficult.
+There are many issues that have to be settled, including the status of the shared residence.
+There are generally two options regarding the shared residence - it can be put up for sale and the proceeds split, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to commission an appraisal of the mutual real estate.

-Attorneys in NJ as well as accountants rely on our appraisals when ascertaining what the real property is worth for estates, divorces, or other disputes requiring a value opinion.
-We have a lot of expertise dealing with all the parties involved and We understand their needs and are accustomed to dealing with all parties involved.
-We submit appraisal reports that meet the requirements of the courts and various agencies.
+Attorneys in NJ as well as accountants rely on our values when figuring out real property values for estates, divorces, or other disputes where it is important.
+We have an abundance of expertise dealing with all the parties involved and We understand their needs and are accustomed to dealing with all parties involved.
+We create appraisal reports for courts or various agencies that meet or exceed their requirements.

-As an attorney handling a divorce, your case's material facts regularly necessitates an appraisal to ascertain fair market value for the residential real estate involved.
-Often the divorce date may not be the same as the date you purchased the appraisal.
-We are familiar with the processes and what's requisite to complete a retroactive appraisal that has an effective date and Fair Market Value estimate matching the date of divorce.
-For each divorce appraisal we handle we remain conscious of the fact that they need to be handled with the utmost care.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, ensuring the utmost discretion.
+For lawyers handling a divorce, your case's evidence regularly requires an appraisal to determine fair market value for the residential real estate involved.
+A lot of the time the divorce date can be different from the date you requested the appraisal.
+We're experienced with the procedures and all that it entails to develop a retroactive appraisal that has an effective date and Fair Market Value estimate that matches the date of divorce.
+For each divorce appraisal we handle we remain conscious of the fact that they require prudence delicately.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, resulting in the utmost discretion.